jabransiddiqui/notification_center/README.md

   },
 );

-FlutterNotificationCenter.post(channel: 'examples', options: 'Congrats you did it!');
+DartNotificationCenter.post(channel: 'examples', options: 'Congrats you did it!');

-FlutterNotificationCenter.unsubscribe(channel: 'examples', observer: this);
+DartNotificationCenter.unsubscribe(channel: 'examples', observer: this);

 ...
 ```